 The course covers basic, pathogenic and oral microbiology and immunology.
-Its objective is to provide the dental student with an understanding of microorganisms and of their interactions with the human host in health and disease.
+Its objective is to provide the dental student with an understanding of bacterial, viral and fungal microorganisms and of their interactions with the human host in health and disease.
 Emphasis is placed on (1) diseases with oral and facial manifestations, (2) diseases influencing the planning and performance of dental treatment for patients, and (3) diseases of major public health importance.
-Special emphasis is placed on the concept of dental caries and periodontal disease as infectious diseases, and their possible prevention using antimicrobial strategies.
+Special emphasis is placed on the microbiological and immunological etiology of dental caries and periodontal disease.
+Course Sections: (1) Introduction to biosafety and basics of bacteriology and immunology; (2) Microbiology of the oral cavity, periodontal disease, caries, orofacial and oral fungal infections; (3) Virology; (4) Medical microbiology; (5) Special dentistryrelated topics in microbiology and infectious diseases.